selkovjr/fuji-exr/Duran-Buades-2015/README.txt

 reswind   : half-size of research window. compwind  : half-size of comparison window.
-N         : number of most similar pixels for filtering. redx redy : coordinates of the first red value in CFA.
+N         : number of most similar pixels for filtering.

 #LICENSE